anandijain/stream_list/README.md

 * basic euclidean geometry - is_rectangular_cuboid
 * prove Playfair's axiom
 * continue with Mathematics in Lean series
+* prove that it takes 6 cuts to square a block - or figure out how to show the minimal necesary constraints required in each cut to square the block

 ### misc
 * enzyme rust mnist